KTH-SML/svea/docs/tutorials/0_intro.md

 respectively.
 The resultant heading change of the vehicle will also be affected by whether the front and/or rear differential locks are locked or not.
 For `velocity`, this corresponds to a range between max speed forward and max speed backward/braking, respectively.
-The ESC will decide whether to implemet negative velocity or brake based on the previous velocities.
+The Electronic Speed Controller (ESC) will decide whether to implemet negative velocity or brake based on the previous velocities.
 The absolute resulting velocity mostly depends on what gear the vehicle is in and how discharged the battery is.
 However, you can expect the vehicle to move at speeds between 1.7 m/s and -1.7 m/s on low gear+full battery and at speeds between 3.6 m/s and -3.6 m/s on high gear+full battery.
 `trans_diff` can be used to affect what gear the vehicle is in and which differetial locks are on.
 Finally, `ctrl` is a field that is only important when receiving reports from the Teensy where it is used to communicate whether:
 1. the TX2 has been detected by the Teensy to be idle
 2. the RC remote is disconnected
 3. the RC remote is in override mode